lisa-lumos/Snowflake/reference/02-function-ref.md

 conditional_true_event(): Similar to prv, but the number is incremented by 1 for each row, on which the expr1 evaluates to true.

+cume_dist(), ntile(), percent_rank() ...

+dense_rank(): Returns the rank of a value within a group of values, without gaps in the ranks.
+If two values are the same, they have the same rank.

+first_value(), last_value(), nth_value()

+lag(): Accesses data in a previous row in the same result set, based on the offset.
+For example, an offset of 2 returns the expression value 2 rows backward from from the current row.

+lead(): opposite of lag()

+rank(): Returns the rank of a value within an ordered group of values.
+The rank value starts at 1, and continues up sequentially.
+If two values are the same, they have the same rank.

+row_number(): The row number starts at 1, and continues up sequentially.